Man booked into jail after sister’s body found in Kansas

 OVERLAND PARK, Kan.
 (AP) – A man has been charged with first-degree murder in the death of his sister in Overland Park.

-Twenty-seven-year-old Parker Mays of Lawrence, was charged Thursday in the death of 22-year-old Layne Mays.
+Parker Mays of Lawrence, 27, was charged Thursday in the death of 22-year-old Layne Mays.
 Mays is being held on $1 million bond.

 Police say Layne Mays’ mother found her body Tuesday in her parents’ Overland Park home.
 Police have not yet said how she died.